-Empirical studies in behavioral psychology methodically investigated the interactions between incentive motivation and confidence in an attempt to explain features of human confidence accuracy.
-Some of these studies find that incentives increase the precision of the estimation.
+Empirical studies in behavioral psychology seeking to explain elements of human confidence-accuracy have methodically investigated the interactions between incentive motivation and confidence.
+Some of these studies have found that incentives increase the precision of the estimation.
 For example, a well-known study by Kritzan and Windschit discusses possible mitigation factors of over-optimism.
-They provide an example of a person who will receive $1,000 if Company A wins a contract.
-That person, they show, will become more sensitive to negative information about Company A, compare to a control condition in which no money is at stake.
+They provide an example of a person who will receive $1,000 if Company A is awarded a contract.
+That person, they show, will become more sensitive to negative information about Company A, in comparison to a control condition in which no money is at stake.

-Another study examined the way incentives can mitigate students' overconfidence when they foresee their grades.
-Students earned extra credit toward their course grade by accurately forecasting the number of multiple-choice questions they would answer correctly on an upcoming exam, assuming that incentives might motivate students to be more realistic on their self-assessments.
-The study found that "generally, the incentive scheme results in fewer extreme forecast errors for most groups of students."
-Along those lines, a third study finds that real monetary incentives (rather than extra credit) also "mitigate overestimation of potential achievements and eliminate overestimation of actual achievements."
-Taken together, these studies show that people tend to be less optimistic and more realistic when financial or other rewards are at stake.
+Another study examined the way incentives can mitigate students’ overconfidence when they try to predict their grades.
+Assuming that incentives might motivate students to be more realistic in their self-assessments, students were offered extra credit toward their course grade by accurately forecasting the number of multiple-choice questions they would answer correctly on an upcoming exam.
+The study found that “generally, the incentive scheme results in fewer extreme forecast errors for most groups of students.”
+Supporting these results, a third study found that real monetary incentives (rather than extra credit) also “mitigate overestimation of potential achievements and eliminate overestimation of actual achievements.”
+These studies show that people tend to be less optimistic and more realistic when financial or other rewards are at stake.

 Mitigating Factors

-In this Section, I will shed light on several factors that could mitigate managerial long-term bias.
-Such factors include executive compensation, corporate elections, market signals and activists shareholders.
-I will touch upon the last factor very briefly because it already received significant attention from Barzuza and Talley.
-In competitive markets, managers of wildly held companies, who exhibit persistent long-term bias will bear substantial costs.
-These corrective mechanisms, thus, should be expected to elicit more sensitive and accurate judgments.
+This section will identify and explore several factors that could mitigate managerial long-term bias.
+Such factors include executive compensation, corporate elections, market signals, and activist shareholders.
+The last factor will be discussed only briefly as it has already received significant attention from Barzuza and Talley.
+In competitive markets, managers of widely-held companies who exhibit persistent long-term bias ultimately bear substantial costs.
+These corrective mechanisms, therefore, should be expected to elicit more sensitive and accurate judgments.

-Before proceeding, an important clarification is in order.
-The analysis put forward in this section does not suggest that managers will never suffer from long-term bias.
-Despite the mitigating impact of financial incentives, Barzuza and Talley are correct that some managers could still exhibit a bias towards inferior long-term projects.
-This view is also supported by empirical evidence showing that overconfident managers who tend to delay option exercise, are also more likely to make lower-quality acquisitions and consequentially suffer personal losses.
-However, my point is that in the presence of the motivating incentives presented below, only a minority of managers would continue to exhibit such irrational behavior.
+Before proceeding, it should be clarified that the analysis herein does not suggest that managers will never suffer from long-term bias.
+Despite the mitigating impact of financial incentives, Barzuza and Talley are correct that some managers could still exhibit a bias toward inferior long-term projects.
+This view is also supported by empirical evidence showing that overconfident managers who tend to delay exercising options are also more likely to make lower-quality acquisitions and consequentially suffer personal losses.
+Nonetheless, it is likely that when such motivating incentives as those discussed below are present, only a minority of managers would continue to exhibit such irrational behavior.

 Executive Compensation

-In recent years, there has a push toward aligning executive compensation with firm long-term value and performance.
-Investors, regulators and corporate governance scholars have long emphasized the need to ensure that the compensation of public company executives is tied to long-term results in order to prevent executives from attaching excessive weight to short-term prices or to avoid incentives for excessive risk taking.
-The mechanism of executive compensation, when operate well, serves as an important disciplinary function as it provides managers with strong incentives not to make investments with inferior long-term returns.
-Otherwise, such managers will bear significant losses in the form of low compensation due to the decline in the value of their equity-based compensation.
+In recent years, there has a push toward aligning executive compensation with a firm’s long-term value and performance.
+Investors, regulators and corporate governance scholars have long emphasized the need to ensure that the compensation of public company executives is tied to long-term results in order to prevent executives from attaching excessive weight to short-term prices or to avoid creating incentives for excessive risk-taking.
+The mechanism of executive compensation, when it operates well, serves an important disciplinary function, as it provides managers with strong incentives not to make investments with inferior long-term returns.
+Making such investments would result in significant losses for such managers in the form of low compensation due to the decline in the value of their equity-based compensation.

-Another important assumption related to executive compensation it that a rational, risk-averse CEO has incentives to reduce his exposure to company-specific risk by exercising his stock options early if they are sufficiently deep in the money.
-Doing so will reduce the risk of suffering significant losses in case of a failure of a risky venture.
+Another important assumption related to executive compensation is that rational, risk-averse CEOs have incentives to reduce their exposure to company-specific risk by exercising their stock options early if those options are sufficiently deep in the money.
+Doing so would reduce the risk of suffering significant losses in case of a failure of a risky venture.